- Search The Registry

-Rollins' exceptional acting throughout his career helped to inspire subsequent generations of African American actors, playwrights, and filmmakers.
+Rollins' exceptional acting throughout his career helped to inspire subsequent generations of Black actors, playwrights, and filmmakers.
 Despite his troubles, he was cherished by his friends inside and outside the entertainment industry.

 Howard Rollins died on December 8, 1996, of complications from lymphoma.
 He was 46 years old.
 On October 26, 2006, a statue of Rollins was unveiled in his native Baltimore at the Senator Theater.
 This statue is now part of the collection of the National Great Blacks in Wax Museum in Baltimore.